PG

 Camp Syracuse is archival footage from 1917, provided by the Onondaga Historical Association, that depicts field drills and daily life of soldiers preparing to deploy to the front in WW1.
 The film will be preceded by a lecture from the OHA Curator of History, Robert Searing.
 Mr. Searing will also provide live commentary to the archival footage to bring to life this chapter of our shared history.
 The event (including pre-show presentation, film screening, and post-show Q&A) is anticipated to last 90 minutes.

-PG-13for images of violence and gore
+PG-13for sci-fi violence and action.

 The evil Empire has fallen, and Imperial warlords remain scattered throughout the galaxy.
 As the fledgling New Republic works to protect everything the Rebellion fought for, they have enlisted the help of legendary Mandalorian bounty hunter Din Djarin (Pedro Pascal) and his young apprentice Grogu.
 Directed by Jon Favreau, “The Mandalorian and Grogu” also stars Sigourney Weaver and is produced by Jon Favreau, Kathleen Kennedy, Dave Filoni, and Ian Bryce, with music composed by Ludwig Göransson.